athkishore/sqlite-mongo/README.md

 ## Betting on SQLite JSONB
 ChikkaDB looks to leverage SQLite's native JSONB storage format and its powerful associated functions as fully as possible.
 The overarchng approach is to translate MongoDB Query Language documents into SQL statements.

 While this might seem unwieldy, in practice I have found it possible to write equivalent SQL for even complex MongoDB queries and aggregation pipelines.
 The inbuilt [SQLite JSONB library](https://sqlite.org/json1.html) is versatile and provides functions that cover most if not all cases in manipulating JSON.
+With the addition of jsonb_each and jsonb_tree in v3.51.0, processing JSON data in SQLite has become ultra-fast.

 The challenge seems to be to implement the translation layer well.
 It is possible that there are some rough edges that I haven't encountered yet, but it seems unlikely there could be problems that can't be solved through custom extensions even if they might not be amenable to being expressed in SQL.